-- I. UGT1A1 variant analysis (81350) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with irinotecan1 (e.g., Onivyde, Camptosar), OR - B. The member/enrollee is being considered for or is currently undergoing treatment with belinostat2 (e.g., Beleodaq), OR
+- I. UGT1A1 variant analysis (81350) to determine drug metabolizer status is considered medically necessary when: - A. The member/enrollee is being considered for or is currently undergoing treatment with any of the following: - 1.
+Irinotecan1 (e.g., Onivyde, Camptosar), OR - 2.
+Belinostat2 (e.g., Beleodaq), OR - 3.
+Sacituzumab govitecan-hziy3 (e.g., Trodelvy).